Eclypheon/cheer-plan-pro/position-sheet-considerations.md

 - **Toggle Selection**: Clicking a selected item toggles its selection state
 - **Cross-Type Deselection**: Selecting an icon automatically deselects all arrows and vice versa
 - **Keyboard Deselection**: Delete/Backspace keys delete all selected items
+- **Deselect Logic**: Clicking on empty space in the sheet deselects all selected icons and arrows

 ### 3. Zoom and Viewport Management
 - **Zoom Controls**: Slider, zoom in/out buttons, and pinch gestures (mobile)